VIDEO: Cop Shoots Through His Windshield To Gun Down Armed Robber

 His attorney pleaded guilty on Jordan’s behalf just three weeks ago.

 You can see the video of the shooting below.
+Officer 2 at the 5 minute park shoots through his windshield.
 WARNING - Graphic Content: